-SHORTBREADSTORIES, an online community of writers, will launch its ‘Self-Publish or Perish’ competition on Monday (April 9).
+SHORTBREADSTORIES, an online community of writers launched its ‘Self-Publish or Perish’ competition on Monday.

 Besides providing a worldwide showcase for members’ work, ShortbreadStories aims to build self-confidence in writing ability through the mentoring, advice and encouragement forthcoming from both its writing and reading community.

 The organization was founded by author Robin Pilcher in 2007, and has grown to over 7,000 members world-wide, but has its base in Dundee.

 There are over 2,500 stories on the site and nearly 100 podcasts, all free to download.